Sturisomatichthys tamanae

-Sturisomatichthys tamanae is a species of armored catfish of the family Loricariidae endemic to Colombia where it occurs in the San Juan River basin.
-This species grows to a length of 22.5 cm TL.
+Sturisomatichthys tamanae is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is endemic to Colombia where it occurs in the San Juan River, Atrato and Baudó rivers.
+This species attains a total length of 22.5 cm and species in the genus Sturisomatichthys are known to be facultative air breathers.